-The traditional story of how we do social policy in the United States reveals a disconnect between the research community, that is producing hundreds of studies relevant to public policy, and the policy community, that is making hundreds of decisions that would benefit from research evidence.
-Evidenced-Based Policymaking: Envisioning a New Era of Theory, Research, and Practice tells an even stronger, more substantiated story of all it will take to connect researchers and policymakers.
+New thinking is needed on the age-old conundrum of how to connect research and policymaking.
+Why does a disconnect exist between the research community, which is producing thousands of studies relevant to public policy, and the policy community, which is making thousands of decisions that would benefit from research evidence?
+The second edition updates community dissonance theory and provides an even stronger, more substantiated story of why research is underutilized in policymaking, and what it will take to connect researchers and policymakers.
 This book offers a fresh look into what policymakers and the policy process are like, as told by policymakers themselves and the researchers who study and work with them.

-- The perspective of policymakers based on a remarkable new study of 225 state legislators with an extraordinarily high response rate in a hard-to-access population.
+• The point of view of policymakers is infused throughout this book based on a remarkable new study of 225 state legislators with an extraordinarily high response rate in this hard-to-access population.

-This update with cutting-edge research on evidence-based policy is a benefit to readers who find it hard to keep abreast of a field that spans the disciplines of business, economics, education, family sciences, health services, political science, psychology, public administration, sociology, and so forth.
+This review of state-of-the-art research on evidence-based policy is a benefit to readers who find it hard to keep abreast of a field that spans the disciplines of business, economics, education, family sciences, health services, political science, psychology, public administration, social work, sociology, and so forth.

 For those who study evidence-based policy, the book provides the basics of producing policy relevant research by introducing researchers to policymakers and the policy process.
 Strategies are provided for identifying research questions that are relevant to the societal problems that confront and confound policymakers.
 Researchers will have at their fingertips a breath-taking overview of classic and cutting-edge studies on the multi-disciplinary field of evidence-based policy.